codealong/codealong/README.md

 This will clone/fetch all relevant repos and then walk the revision tree and analyze each commit and pull request and store them in Elasticsearch.
 Run `codealong analyze -h` for more information on each of the flags.

-The `analyze` command is idemptotent and can be re-run to pick up new commits and configuration changes.
+The `analyze` subcommand is idempotent and can be re-run to pick up new commits and configuration changes.

 ### 5. Visualize via Kibana